-This website would not have been possible without the very generous assistance of the following people and organisations to whom I am extremely grateful.
+This website would not have been possible without the very generous assistance of the following people and organisations to whom I am extremely grateful for their continued support.

 For supplying photographs of the locations on the line:

-John Aiston, John Atkinson, Colin Alexander, Clive Bennett, Ernie Brack, Colin Brewes, Keith Brown, Robert Carroll, John Carter, Dave Coxon, George Devine, George Dryden, Ron Fisher, Mark Goadby, Kenneth Gray, Jon Hale, Keith Hoult, Grahame Hunter, Terry Hutton, Bill Jamieson, Dave Jolly, Arthur Kimber, Tony Lambert, Roy Lambeth, John Law, Alan Lewis, Bob Lumley, Paul Loynes, Allen Marrs, Stephen McGahon, David Milburn, Howie Milburn, Patrick O’Brien, Craig Oliphant, Charlie Osta, Robert Patterson, Pelton Fell History Group, The Pont Valley Network, Rail-Online, Michael Rhodes, Robin Barbour Collection (Courtesy Bruce McCartney), David Sarsfield, Bill Watson, John Williamson, Bill Wright, Neil Young and Paul Young.
+John Aiston, John Atkinson, Colin Alexander, Stephen Paul Baker, Robin Barbour Collection (Courtesy Bruce McCartney), Beamish Museum, Clive Bennett, Ernie Brack, Malcolm Braim, Colin Brewes, Keith Brown, Robert Carroll, John Carter, Nick Catford, Dave Coxon, George Devine, Peter Doel, Phil Dovaston, George Dowling, Andrew Dutton, George Dryden, Gordon Edgar, Trevor Ermel, Ron Fisher, Mark Goadby, Kenneth Gray, Jon Hale, History of Consett Steelworks, Keith Hoult, Norman Hugill, Grahame Hunter, Terry Hutton, Bill Jamieson, Douglas Johnson, Dave Jolly, Arthur Kimber, Tony Lambert, Roy Lambeth, John Law, Alan Lewis, Bob Lumley, Paul Loynes, Allen Marrs, Paul & Michael Matthews, Stephen McGahon, David Milburn, Howie Milburn, Patrick O’Brien, Craig Oliphant, Charlie Osta, Neil Patterson, Pelton Fell History Group, Brian Pirrie The Pont Valley Network, Rail-Online, Michael Rhodes, David Sarsfield, Jim Sedgwick, Steve Shields, Peter Singlehurst, John Stark, Michael Stewart, Keith Turner, Robert Trinder, Bill Watson, John Wilks, John Williamson, Mick Worrall, Bill Wright, Neil Young and Paul Young.

-All images that appear on this site do so with the express permission of the copyright holders.
-Please do not copy them to other sites or social media platforms without permission.
+Please note that all images that appear on this site do so with the express, written, permission of the copyright holders.
+Please do not copy them to other sites or social media platforms without permission, any such postings will be reported to the platforms involved.
 I have no issue with my own images (which are clearly marked as being copyright John Donnelly) being used in this way as long as my copyright is acknowledged.

 John Hinson of The Signal Box